Timeline of Today's Major Currencies. Even Bitcoin.

 Turkish Lira to USD $0.03

-In 1844 the Ottoman gold Lira coin and banknote were introduced, worth 100 kurus, slightly less than the English pound with 1 Lira = 6.61519 grams fine gold or 99.8292 grams fine silver.
+In 1844 the Ottoman gold Lira coin and banknote were introduced, worth 100 kurus (piastres) with 1 Lira = 6.61519 grams fine gold or 99.8292 grams fine silver.
 Following World War I, Turkey's gold Lira coin took on an exchange value of about nine Lira in paper banknotes.
 With a new Turkish republic in 1923 and a gradual formation of a new central bank, there were numerous bankruptcies as much of the previous government's high foreign debt was apparently frozen until after WW2.
 Click here for more details.
 In 1946 the lira was officially devalued to one tenth of its previous value, from 0.28 lira to the dollar to 2.8 lira to the dollar.
 In 1960 it became 9 to the dollar, in 1980 90 to the dollar, 1988 1,300 to the dollar, 1995 45,000 to the dollar, 2005 (at the start of Mr Erdogan's government) 1,290,000 to the dollar.
 In 2005 the new lira was introduced, worth one million of the old lira.
 In 2024 this lira held an exchange value of about 3 US cents.

 Palestine, Gaza Strip and Israel: Over in Palestine, following the institution of the British Mandate in 1917, the Egyptian pound note, pegged to 97½% of the British pound sterling, circulated alongside that devalued Turkish Lira.
 In 1927 the Palestine pound, worth 1000 mils, was introduced by the British as a new currency at par with the British pound sterling.